Food desert: Transportation and geography

-Access to fresh food may not change consumer choices
+Consumer choices

 Access to food options is not the only barrier to healthier diets and improved health outcomes.
 Wrigley et al. collected data before and after a food desert intervention to explore factors affecting supermarket choice and perceptions regarding healthy diet in Leeds, United Kingdom.
 Pretests were administered prior to a new store opening and post-tests were delivered two years after the new store had opened.
 The results showed that nearly half of the food desert residents began shopping at the newly built store, but only modest improvements in diet were recorded.

 A similar pilot study conducted by Cummins et al. focused on a community that was funded by the Pennsylvania Fresh Food Financing Initiative.
 It followed up after a grocery store was built in a food desert to assess the store's impact.
 The study found that "simply building new food retail stores may not be sufficient to promote behavior change related to diet."
 Studies like those show that living close to a store that is stocked with fruits and vegetables does not make a large impact on food choices.

 A separate survey also found that supermarket and grocery store availability did not generally correlate with diet quality and fresh food intake.
 Pearson et al. further confirmed that physical access is not the sole determinant of fruit and vegetable consumption.

+As food deserts are most commonly found in high poverty areas, a study of the struggles of being low-income in low-resourced communities found that many people understand the importance of maintaining a balanced diet through the consumption of fruits, vegetables, and fewer processed foods, with some participants even expressing a desire to eat fresh and healthy foods.
+However, being of a lower socioeconomic status further exacerbates the unhealthy diets observed of many people who live and/or work in food deserts.
+Despite the desire to eat fresh and healthy meals, it is oftentimes unattainable for low-income families, forcing them to turn to packaged and process foods that have longer shelf lives.